toofanian/spotifiologist/README.md

 tbd

 # Documentation... ish
-## Things I learned!
+## Things I learned! (or that i hope to learn)
-* REST api syntax --- to interface with Spotify
+* REST api style --- to interface with Spotify
-* Oauth authentication --- to connect to a spotify account
 * google cloud:
   * CLI --- idk
   * storage --- to store the data